-Instead of receiving a reduced pension, the employee may choose to defer his or her pension and receive an unreduced pension of \$11,633 starting at age 65.
+Instead of receiving a reduced pension, the employee may choose to defer his or her pension and receive an unreduced pension of \$29,319 starting at age 65.

-What factors will Air Canada Rouge consider to decide if consent will be granted?
+What factors will Air Canada consider to decide if consent will be granted if I joined the plan before January 1, 2007?

-One of the conditions for an unreduced pension upon early retirement is that a member must obtain the consent of Air Canada Rouge, the administrator of the plan.
-Air Canada Rouge, before deciding to grant or deny the consent, will consider both its responsibilities as employer and as administrator of the plan:
+One of the conditions for an unreduced pension upon early retirement is that a member must obtain the consent of Air Canada, the administrator of the plan.
+Air Canada, before deciding to grant or deny its consent, will consider both its responsibilities as employer and as administrator of the plan:

-- As employer, Air Canada Rouge agreed to introduce a provision in the collective agreement stating that it will not deny consent to an unreduced pension for members retiring who meet the age 55 and 85 points criteria. - As administrator of the Plan, Air Canada Rouge has a fiduciary responsibility to act as a trustee for the employer and all plan beneficiaries.
+- As employer, Air Canada agreed to introduce a provision in the collective agreement stating that it will not deny consent to an unreduced pension for members retiring who meet the age 55 and 85 points criteria. - As administrator of the plan, Air Canada has a fiduciary responsibility to act as a trustee for the employer and all plan beneficiaries.

-In case of conflict between its role as employer and administrator, Air Canada Rouge, as the administrator of the plan, must act in the best interest of plan beneficiaries.
-In other words, in deciding to grant or deny consent for the benefits to be paid from the plan, Air Canada Rouge, as administrator of the plan, must consider the best interest of all plan beneficiaries.
+In case of conflict between its role as employer and administrator, Air Canada, as the administrator of the plan, must act in the best interest of plan beneficiaries.
+In other words, in deciding to grant or deny consent for the benefits to be paid from the plan, Air Canada, as administrator of the plan, must consider the best interest of all plan beneficiaries.

-As administrator of the plan, Air Canada Rouge will monitor how the granting of consent to eligible plan members would affect the funded security of the Plan for all plan beneficiaries.
-Air Canada Rouge is taking measures to ensure that granting the consent to eligible members does not reduce the security for other plan beneficiaries.
-These measures include Air Canada Rouge funding the value of an immediate pension for members who meet the criteria for an unreduced pension, aside from Company consent, in the Plan's solvency liabilities.
-Air Canada Rouge will also continue to regularly monitor the financial position of the plan, in part to ensure that the granting of consent for benefits is warranted.
+As administrator of the plan, Air Canada will monitor how the granting of consent to eligible plan members would affect the funded security of the Plan for all plan beneficiaries.
+Air Canada is taking measures to ensure that granting the consent to eligible members does not reduce the security for other plan beneficiaries.
+These measures include Air Canada funding the value of an immediate pension for members who meet the criteria for an unreduced pension, aside from Company consent, in the Plan's solvency liabilities.
+Air Canada will also continue to regularly monitor the financial position of the plan, in part to ensure that the granting of consent for benefits is warranted.